 Physical activity and cancer

 When you’re going through cancer, staying active might be the last thing on your mind.
-But research shows physical activity and cancer can work together in positive ways to support your wellbeing.
+But more and more research is showing when it comes to physical activity and cancer, movement is important for health and wellbeing both during and after treatment.
 Whether you’re looking to maintain your strength, manage treatment side effects, or support your recovery, there are many gentle ways to stay active that can be tailored to what feels right for you.

 This page covers